 Small concentrations of SNRIs have been measured in breast milk, with uncertain consequences for the infant.
 The benefits of drug treatment to the mother need to be weighed against the potential risk of infant drug exposure.
 There are reports of agitation, irritability, poor feeding, and poor weight gain following exposure to serotonergic antidepressants through breast milk.
 Any infant exposed to an SNRI through breast-feeding should be monitored for these adverse effects.

 Similar to other antidepressants, a discontinuation syndrome can occur when SNRIs are abruptly halted.
 This syndrome is characterized by dizziness, weakness, nausea, headache, lethargy, insomnia, anxiety, poor concentration, paresthesias (tactile sensations), and increased gastrointestinal motility.
 Symptoms occur most frequently and severely with shorter-acting agents (e.g., immediate-release venlafaxine).
 A slow, individualized taper is advisable, particularly after chronic use, to minimize discontinuation symptoms.

 Savella (milnacipran hydrochloride) tablets package insert.
-St Louis, MO: Forest Pharmaceuticals, Inc.; 2017 Dec.
+Madison, NJ: Allergan USA, Inc.; 2023 Aug.

-Cymbalta (duloxetine hydrochloride) package insert.
-Indianapolis, IN: Eli Lilly and Company; 2020 May.
+Cymbalta (duloxetine hydrochloride) delayed-release capsules package insert.
+Indianapolis, IN: Eli Lilly and Company; 2023 Aug.